Beginner’s Guide to Energy Blocks and Healing Chakras

 To most, the chakras are more readily felt than seen.
 The easiest way to sense them is to hold the hand a few inches away from the physical body.
 The presence of clothing doesn’t impede the energy or the ease with which it can be felt, so it’s rarely necessary to remove any clothing to receive healing.

-If you hold your hands in front of you, palms facing each other about eight inches apart, and bring them very gently and slowly toward each other, you can feel a subtle change, rather like a soft cushion, as the aura of one hand meets that of the other.
-Why not play with this concept and have some fun discovering this new aspect of you?
 The chakras are so sensitive that they are affected not only by the energy of other people but also by the energy that hangs around in some places.
 We’ve already ascertained that you feel good in the presence of some people whereas others drain you.
 This feeling may arise with someone you’ve never met before and yet suddenly, on being in the same room with them, you feel at peace.
 Similarly, you may come into contact with another person for only a few minutes and feel uncomfortable, even ill, and yet there appears to be no real reason for this.
 We all use various energetic tactics to protect ourselves, to manipulate others and to hide our vulnerability, though often we may be unaware of this on a conscious level.

 Though we can learn to protect ourselves from outside influence to a large degree, what we really need to do is to build up a healthy system that keeps us flexible on all levels—physical, emotional, mental and spiritual.